 Shuttle / Taxi / Other Public Transportation

-Although receipts are recommended, employees are not required to submit receipts for travel by mass transportation, taxi, or airport vans.
-However, a point-to-point explanation is required for each item reimbursed.
-All transportation expenses should be itemized in the expense report in the TechWorks Employee Travel & Expense System.
+Although receipts are recommended, Travelers are not required to submit receipts for travel by mass transportation, taxi, or airport vans.
+An explanation must be given from the departure location to the destination location for each such item requested for reimbursement.
+All transportation expenses should be itemized in the expense report in Georgia Tech’s financial system.

 Travel by Railroad

-State agencies may reimburse employees for the actual cost of rail transportation, provided the appropriate personnel authorized the travel expense in advance.
-Employees traveling by rail are to obtain the lowest possible fare.
+State agencies may reimburse Travelers for the actual cost of rail transportation, provided the appropriate personnel authorized the travel expense in advance.
+Travelers must obtain the lowest possible fare.

 All Georgia Tech employees (faculty, staff, and students).

 Employees (students, faculty, and staff) traveling on behalf of Georgia Tech.

 The Traveler is responsible for ensuring appropriate travel authorization, supporting documentation and appropriate approval is obtained prior to the first day of travel.

 An expense preparer may book travel reservations on behalf of the Traveler and is responsible for ensuring appropriate travel authorization and all required supporting documentation is obtained prior to the first day of travel.

 Managers and supervisors, or their delegates, are responsible for:

 - Verifying the business purpose of the trip;